khoaxuantu/self-study-data-python-challenge/project1/README.md

 Each file is named as your Discord username, so please choose your correct file and see if your code is qualified enough.

+> P/S: Don't take the bad grammar seriously 😃 We made the reviews quickly, so we did not correct them carefully.